University of Omaha Nebraska/UNO (BA in Speech)

 I love teaching people of all ages proper English, both written and spoken and look forward to working with you or your child.
 Although I have years of experience tutoring on my own, I just recently signed up with WyzAnt for greater exposure.
 I will be raising my rates for newer students (only) after I get more WyzAnt students enrolled.
 I classify people as primarily 'word' people or 'numbers' people with most being some of both.
 I am most definitely a word person and always have been.
 Good English was always spoken in our home when I was a child, and I always achieved top grades in language related courses in school.
 I have studied four foreign languages: Latin, German, French

-I've been a Nebraska State certified substitute school teacher in English in Omaha and have subbed successfully in all grades including K-6 for five years.
+I've been a Nebraska State certified substitute school teacher in English in Omaha and have subbed successfully in all grades including K-6 for six years.
+I enjoy working with children of all ages and encouraging their quest for knowledge.
+I am a stickler for proper spoken and written English.

 Both my parents were college educated, and good English was always spoken in our home, so proper speaking and writing have always come naturally to me.
 I enjoy writing, and I have edited two books.
 I have always gotten top grades in all language related courses, and I enjoy speaking, writing and teaching proper English.